Hate American Made ////// Waco Siege

 They had other options to serve these search warrants, and they could have done it where not everybody in the compound was involved, or by basically setting up some kind of military operation to serve these search warrants.

 But they chose not to.
+Gunfire happens.

 But you also have to remember: we also have members of this quote-unquote cult that are now in contact with the

+ATF and and the FBI.
 And so they're giving them some kind of insight

 to who David Koresh is, how he thinks, how the followers think,

+what is involved with this compound, where the weapons could be.
 And I mean, this is just a bad situation escalating quicker and quicker.

+And the captain's right.
 In full review of everything here,

-when he he was already outside of those four walls, pick him up on the warrants, or at least bring him in for questioning, and then execute the search without him present.
+I almost believe if they would have got Dave Koresh when he was already outside of those four walls, pick him up on the warrants, or at least bring him in for questioning,

-But as you will see throughout the course of this standoff, is not only is Koresh the leader, but at times the Davidians themselves seem to be hesitant to make any decisions of their own without his leadership.
+I mean, they could have had a contingency plan, the Davidians, but as you will see throughout the course of this standoff, is not only is Koresh the leader, but at times the Davidians themselves seem to be hesitant to make any decisions of their own without his leadership.

-The compound, the fortress, or the fort, as we called it, is
+The compound, the fortress or the fort, as we called it, is

+the captain's exactly right.
 Wonky is a great description.

 It's like a patchwork quilt where they just kept adding on wings and hallways and additional rooms.

-near the center of the structure is a concrete room, which
+So it's really kind of a labyrinth within those walls.
+And near the center of the structure is a concrete room, which

-is used sort of as a storage area for their firearms and their food rations, but also will act as a bunker for portions of, especially the portions that involve gunfire.
+is used sort of as a storage area for their firearms and their food rations, but also will act as a bunker for portions of, especially the portions that involve gunfire. of this standoff.

 Now, the walls themselves of the compound are, I mean, this thing was basically built out of recycled lumber and scrap wood.

-And they have the siding there, but it's,
+And they have the siding there, but it's

-I mean, it's built by human hands and it does not look like your house or mine.
+it, I mean, it's built by human hands, and it does not look like your house or mine.
+And I'm talking to the listeners there.

 Unless you live in a fort out in the middle of nowhere, it doesn't look like your house.
+So we do get 10 children that are sent out of the compound.

 So that's some progress here.

 And by 5 p.m., the FBI has taken control.
+They set up their command post.

-Quresh is reportedly extremely agitated,
+Koresh is reportedly extremely agitated,

+as one would expect him to be.
 The FBI agents deploy armored vehicles surrounding, basically surrounding the compound's perimeter.

 And they're kind of moving them closer and closer.

 And he becomes, David Koresh becomes extremely agitated when the phone line is cut.
+So they cut the phone line.

-He's still able, the Davidians are still able to have outside communication, but that's only to the negotiators at this point.
+He's still able, the Davidians are still

+able to have outside communication, but that's only to the negotiators at this point.
 And the people doing the negotiating for law enforcement will be the FBI.

 And at least twice during this day, it's reported that David Koresh himself says to negotiators that suicide is not being contemplated by him or the group.
+So now we go to Tuesday, March 2nd.

 In the early morning hours, David Koresh makes a one-hour audio tape of his religious teachings, promising to surrender upon the national broadcast of this tape, this cassette tape.

-At 1:30 p.m., the tape is broadcast over the Christian Broadcasting Network.
+At 1.30 p.m., the tape is broadcast over the Christian Broadcasting Network.
+Near 6 o'clock p.m.

-that evening, the word is relayed to negotiations from David Koresh that God has spoken to him and has told him to wait.
+that evening, the word is relayed to negotiations from David Koresh that God has spoken to him and and has told him to wait.

 So initially saying we will come out, we will surrender, but then later, hours later, changing that to, I've been instructed by God and we are, we're in a holding pattern right now.

 Well, yeah, and I'm not trying to argue because this is a small detail.
+This case has been covered so much

 that it's really hard to get every detail, I believe, correct because I don't know if we know the details.
+And some some of these documentaries that are put together or these TV series.

 There's the Waco TV series, which is very good.
+Great.

-Paramount on Paramount, which is brilliant.
+On Paramount, which is brilliant.
+Yeah.

 And I believe they did a follow-up Waco Aftermath, which I thought was incredibly well done as well.
+Yeah, it's almost like

-Yeah, it's almost like a season one and season two, but they get some of the details wrong here.
+season one and season two, but they get some of the details wrong here.
+I think what the

-I think what the weight that's happening here is he's supposed to surrender, but then he tells the FBI, wait, I don't know if I'm going to surrender.
+weight that's happening here is he's supposed to surrender, but then he tells the FBI,

+I need to pray on this.
 So it's not that God is telling him to wait.

 He's waiting for God to tell him what is his next move.

+Yes, and that is part of it.
 But again, the information I have is that God, he says, claims that God spoke to him, told him to wait.

 And what we will see is, and the captain's exactly right.

+It's a small detail.
+Who knows who's exactly right here?
 But what we will see is throughout, this is a standoff that's going to last days and weeks.

-And throughout the remainder of the standoff, is when we will get that communication from Koresh that's saying, I, you know, I'm waiting instruction from God.
+And throughout the remainder of the standoff is when we will get that communication from Koresh that's saying, I, you know, I'm waiting instruction from God.
+I haven't heard anything yet.

+So we're still in this holding pattern.
 When we get to Wednesday the 3rd, the

 FBI tells the Davidians that,